Q.L

 Platform

-Isaac Lab — Unitree GO2 and Unitree H1 in rough terrain, Unitree G1 and SPOT in flat terrain, heterogeneous joint actuator limits
+Isaac Lab — Unitree H1 in rough terrain and Unitree G1 in flat terrain, heterogeneous joint actuator limits

 R²CBF